Office: 401-203-4861

 This also depends on your symptoms.
 However, most clients find that they are more easily able to: identify their feelings and express them appropriately, use learned coping skills, practice effective communication and problem solving skills and most importantly feel better about themselves and their life circumstances.

-In general, communication between a client and their counselor is confidential, and a counselor cannot disclose any of your protected health information without your written consent (or the written consent of a parent/guardian for clients under the age of 18).
+In general, communication between a client and their therapist is confidential, and a therapist cannot disclose any of your protected health information without your written consent.
 However, there are some exceptions to this rule.
 They are as follows:

-• A client informs their counselor of – or the counselor suspects – child abuse/neglect, dependent adult abuse/neglect, or elder abuse/neglect.
-The counselor is mandated by law to report these instances to authorities and/or social services.
+- A client informs their therapist of – or the therapist suspects – child abuse/neglect, dependent adult abuse/neglect, or elder abuse/neglect.
+The therapist is mandated by law to report these instances to authorities and/or social services.

-• A client makes a serious threat to inflict bodily harm to another person.
-The counselor is mandated by law to report these threats to authorities immediately.
+- A client makes a serious threat to inflict bodily harm to another person.
+The therapist is mandated by law to report these threats to authorities immediately.

-• A client makes a serious threat to inflict harm to themselves.
-The counselor will make every effort to diffuse this crisis situation, but family members and/or authorities may be notified.
+- A client makes a serious threat to inflict harm to themselves.
+The therapist will make every effort to diffuse this crisis situation, but family members and/or authorities may be notified.

-• A counselor has been subpoenaed to court (fees may apply).
+- A therapist has been subpoenaed to court (fees may apply).